blueWhale1202/dev-learn/README.md

 ## 🔧 Development Highlights

-* Hybrid livestream model: LiveKit for real-time; Mux for VOD.
+* Hybrid livestream model: LiveKit for real-time; MUX for VOD.
 * Cluster-ready LiveKit Ingress setup with Redis coordination.
-* Diagram-driven design and modular deployments (video, code, collaboration).

-> This LMS is not just another e-learning tool—it redefines the interactive classroom by combining scalable video infrastructure with real-time programming collaboration.
+* Modular livestream pipeline for DIY encoding and delivery.
+* Emphasis on scalability, observability, and failover control.

+> Interactive LMS provides architectural flexibility and operational resilience—bridging the needs of real-time learning, scalable video infrastructure, and collaborative content delivery.